-I was getting too many questions on when and how to automate the testing process.
-Instead of answering them individually I thought it would be better to have some discussion here.
+Recently we have been receiving too many questions on when and how to automate the testing process.
+Instead of answering them individually, we thought it would be better to have a discussion here.

-I will put my thoughts about when to automate, how to automate or should we automate our testing work?
+This tutorial will shed light on when to automate? how to automate?
+Or should we automate our testing work?

-I know there some of our readers are smarter than me.
-So it would be always a good idea to start a meaningful discussion on such a vast topic to get in-depth idea and thoughts from experts from different areas and their experience in automation testing.
+It would always be better to start a meaningful discussion on such a vast topic to get in-depth ideas and thoughts from experts from different areas and their experience in Automation Testing.

 What You Will Learn:

-1) You have some new releases and bug fixes in a working module.
-So how will you ensure that the new bug fixes have not introduced any new bug in previous working functionality?
-You need to test the previous functionality also.
+#1) You have some new releases and bug fixes in a working module.
+So how will you ensure that the new bug fixes have not introduced any new bugs in the previous working functionality?
+Hence, you also need to test the previous functionality.

-So will you test manually all the module functionality every time you have some bug fixes or new functionality addition?
-Well, you might do it manually but then you are not doing testing effectively.
-Effective in terms of company cost, resources, Time etc.
+So will you manually test all the module functionality every time you have some bug fixes or a new functionality added?
+Well, you might do it manually but then you are not testing effectively.
+Effective in terms of company cost, resources, time, etc.

-– So automate your testing procedure when you have a lot of regression work.
+– Automate your Testing procedure when you have a lot of regression work.

 How will you test such a web application?
 How will you create those many users manually and simultaneously?
 Well, a very difficult task if done manually.